 -

-RADM Guyton is a native of Thomasville, GA and received his Bachelor of Science degree in Biology from Albany State University (GA), Master’s in Public Health/Epidemiology and a Doctor of Pharmaceutical Sciences degree from Florida A&M University.
-RADM Guyton has also received his Master Certificate in Program Management from George Washington University, HHS Level III certification in Program/Project Management and Contract Officer Representative.
+RDML Guyton is a native of Thomasville, Georgia, and earned his Bachelor of Science degree in Biology from Albany State University, a Master of Public Health with a concentration in Epidemiology, and a Doctor of Pharmaceutical Sciences degree from Florida Agricultural and Mechanical University.
+He also holds a Master Certificate in Program Management from George Washington University and maintains HHS Level III certification in Program and Project Management as well as Contracting Officer Representative certification.

 -